-Cossatot River State Park/Natural Area, Arkansas's 48th state park, is jointly managed by the state Department of Parks and Tourism and state Natural Heritage Commission to preserve - while allowing public use of the river.
+Cossatot River State Park-Natural Area is Arkansas' 48th state park.
 The park is located between Ark.
 246 and U.S. 278 near Wickes.
 It is the largest natural area in the state and conserves a twelve-and-one-half-mile stretch of the Cossatot River.
 The park/natural area is also home to two types of fish—the Ouachita Mountain shiner and the leopard darter—that are found only in streams of the Ouachita Mountains.
 Several rare plant species are found within the park/natural area's five major plant communities.